Mater Private Hospital Brisbane

 - It is common to need oxygen which will be given via a face mask.

 - When you have recovered sufficiently from the anaesthetic you will be returned to your room in the postoperative ward.
-The nurses will take vital signs—your pulse, respiration rate, temperature, blood pressure and check your wound (if applicable) and vaginal discharge regularly.
+The nurses will take vital signs—your pulse, respiration rate, temperature, blood pressure and observe for bleeding.

 - Your doctor will order pain relief and anti-nausea medications for you.
 Please tell your nurse if you have any pain or nausea, so these symptoms can be managed.

 - Following your operation you will be offered ice to suck or water to sip.
-After a few hours you can begin to drink fluids as you are able.
+After a few hours you can begin to drink fluids as you are able and then progress to normal diet as tolerated.
 Intravenous fluids (a drip) will be administered until you are able to eat and drink.

 - When you are feeling more awake your nurse will assist you to have a wash and change into your own bed clothes.

 - If you are experiencing any difficulty passing urine after your surgery, it is important to inform your nurse.